valkey-io/valkey-rfc/ValkeyProxy.md

 obtained by the read operation may be inconsistent with the primary data.

-8. Provide a connection pool to facilitate client connection
+8. Provide a connection pool to facilitate client connection.

         Connection pooling can reduce the overhead associated with opening and closing connections and with keeping many connections open simultaneously.
 This overhead not only includes memory needed to handle each new connection, also involves